zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Ph.D.
 Student Recruitment
 ======
 * <span style="color:red">**I am looking for motivated students to join my lab as Ph.D. students in HKUST!**</span>
     * Please do check the [Recruitment](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.
-    * Fall'24, Spring'25, Fall'25 enrollments are all supported.
+    * We still have several positions for Spring'25 and Fall'25 enrollments.
+Do contact us.
     * We welcome students with both CS and EE background, especially students with strong algorithm & programming & deep learning background.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.
     * We support RA or Master only if you intend to continue with a PhD in our team.